 Understanding the audio compressor ratio setting

-(If you’re not up to speed with what a compressor does at this point, you can find that out here.)
+(If you’re not up to speed with what a compressor does, you can find that out here.)

-A compressor’s ratio setting allows you to determine how much your compressor turns down an audio signal by.
-It’s important to know that your compressor will only turn down parts of a signal which cross its threshold.
-So when an audio signal crosses the threshold, the compressor will turn the signal down by the ratio amount.
+A compressor’s ratio setting allows you to determine how much your compressor turns an audio signal down.
+So when an audio signal overshoots the compressor’s threshold, the compressor will turn the overshoot down by the ratio amount.

 Using the ratio setting